Federal officers may be leaving Portland, but federal charges will linger for many

 The video does not show what led to the arrest.
 On the advice of her lawyer, Mandolfo declined to answer questions from The Washington Post about the misdemeanor charge for allegedly shining a laser at officers.

-But Mandolfo said she was not prepared for a violent protest that night.
+Mandolfo said she was not prepared for a violent protest that night.

 “I don’t have a shield.
 I don’t have supplies.
 The mask that I’m wearing was a snorkel I had in my car,” she said, adding that the arrest caught her off guard.
 “No one told me what was going on.”

 Portland has experienced nightly demonstrations during the more than two months since the Memorial Day killing of George Floyd by Minneapolis police, even as the frequency of protests has died down in other cities.
-U.S. agents joined the fray there in July as a federal courthouse was targeted with graffiti and fires, but they turned the scene over to state and local law enforcement last Thursday in an agreement with the Oregon governor.
+U.S. agents joined the fray in Portland last month as a federal courthouse was targeted with graffiti and fires, but they turned the scene over to state and local law enforcement last Thursday in an agreement with the Oregon governor.

-Portland accounts for about 30 percent of the more than 270 federal charges brought nationwide since May that the Justice Department ties to the civil unrest.
+Portland accounts for about 30 percent of the more than 270 federal charges brought nationally since May that the Justice Department ties to the civil unrest.

 “To say this is unusual would be a colossal understatement,” said John Henry Hingson, a criminal defense lawyer from the Portland area, adding that Oregon’s legal system was already under heavy strain because of the coronavirus pandemic and subsequent restrictions on gatherings.

-Of the 70 federal charges currently being pursued by the U.S. Attorney’s Office for the District of Oregon, more than half are charges of assaulting federal officers.
-There are also 10 citations violations, petty crimes such as trespassing or creating a disturbance that do not involve further prosecution, for a total of 80.
+Of the 70-plus federal charges currently being pursued by the U.S. Attorney’s Office for the District of Oregon, more than half are charges of assaulting federal officers.
+There are also at least five citations violations, petty crimes such as trespassing or creating a disturbance that do not involve further prosecution.

-Among those charged for allegedly targeting federal officers is 18-year-old Isaiah Jason Maza Jr., accused of setting off an explosive at the courthouse that injured a deputy U.S. Marshal on July 22.
+Among those charged in the alleged targeting of federal officers is 18-year-old Isaiah Jason Maza Jr., accused of setting off an explosive at the courthouse that injured a deputy U.S. marshal on July 22.
 He made his first court appearance Monday on felony charges of assaulting a federal officer using a dangerous weapon and depredation of federal government property.

 Another 18-year-old, Gabriel Agard-Berryhill, made his first court appearance last week on a felony arson charge for allegedly starting a fire at the courthouse with fireworks.